Adversarial Distortion Learning for Medical Image Denoising: Proposed Method

 \section{Proposed Method}

-The intuition of ADL is that the representation of images must be robust against random phenomena like noise.
-ADL consists of a denoiser and a discriminator, where both have the same Unet-like architecture called \textit{Efficient-Unet}.
-There is some minor difference between the Efficient-Unet of the denoiser and that of the discriminator (Section \ref{sec:Efficient}).
+The core concept behind ADL is that image representations should exhibit resilience against noise and distortion.
+ADL comprises a denoiser and a discriminator, each employing a similar architecture referred to as \textit{Efficient-UNet}\footnote{ There are slight differences in the architecture of the denoiser's Efficient-UNet and the discriminator's, detailed in Section \ref{sec:Efficient}.}.
 ADL is trained by minimizing competing multiscale objectives between the denoiser and the discriminator.
-During training, we enforce the networks on keeping the edges, histogram, and paramedical information of the reference/ground-truth data.
+During training, we enforce the networks on keeping the edges, histogram, and pyramidal information of the reference/ground-truth data.
 The proposed loss functions are detailed in Section~\ref{sec:loss}.

-\subsection{Efficient-Unet}
+\subsection{Efficient-UNet}